 There are two complementary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.

-The neighbors in the Pelham Bay Northwest neighborhood in Bronx are lower-middle income, making it a below average income neighborhood.
-NeighborhoodScout's research shows that this neighborhood has an income lower than 82.4% of U.S. neighborhoods.
-With 35.9% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 86.3% of U.S. neighborhoods.
+The neighbors in the Pelham Bay Northwest neighborhood in Bronx are low income, making it among the lowest income neighborhoods in America.
+NeighborhoodScout's research shows that this neighborhood has an income lower than 85.7% of U.S. neighborhoods.
+With 31.4% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 83.1% of U.S. neighborhoods.

-In the Pelham Bay Northwest neighborhood, 34.3% of the working population is employed in sales and service jobs, from major sales accounts, to working in fast food restaurants.
-The second most important occupational group in this neighborhood is clerical, assistant, and tech support occupations, with 25.6% of the residents employed.
-Other residents here are employed in executive, management, and professional occupations (20.4%), and 19.6% in manufacturing and laborer occupations.
+In the Pelham Bay Northwest neighborhood, 33.5% of the working population is employed in sales and service jobs, from major sales accounts, to working in fast food restaurants.
+The second most important occupational group in this neighborhood is executive, management, and professional occupations, with 28.3% of the residents employed.
+Other residents here are employed in manufacturing and laborer occupations (19.6%), and 18.5% in clerical, assistant, and tech support occupations.

 Boston's Beacon Hill blue-blood streets, Brooklyn's Orthodox Jewish enclaves, Los Angeles' Persian neighborhoods.
 Each has its own culture derived primarily from the ancestries and culture of the residents who call these neighborhoods home.
 Likewise, each neighborhood in America has its own culture – some more unique than others – based on lifestyle, occupations, the types of households – and importantly – on the ethnicities and ancestries of the people who live in the neighborhood.
 Understanding where people came from, who their grandparents or great-grandparents were, can help you understand how a neighborhood is today.

-Here most residents (40.1%) take the train to get to work.
-In addition, quite a number also drive alone in a private automobile to get to work (31.9%) and 9.8% of residents also hop out the door and walk to work for their daily commute.
-This neighborhood is distinguished by the high number of residents who take the train to work each day, which can be a very good way to get to work at a lower cost and with less pollution.
+Here most residents (35.3%) drive alone in a private automobile to get to work.
+In addition, quite a number also take the train to get to work (31.9%) and 11.1% of residents also hop out the door and walk to work for their daily commute.
+In a neighborhood like this, as in most of the nation, many residents find owning a car useful for getting to work.